legendare-algorithms/hardcore-predicate/README.md

 <pre>
  $  ./about.txt

 I'm currently working as an software engineer intern for a education-based startup.
-     In my spare time, I also serve as an AmeriCorps Mentor Fellow.
+ ⤷  In my spare time, I also serve as an AmeriCorps Mentor Fellow.
-        I am passionate about technology, the joy of learning, and having fun.
+     ⤷ Previously, I have worked at Intel, IBM, Microsoft, and NASA ⤷  I am passionate about technology, the joy of learning, and having fun.
-            I read voraciously and love crafts, especially hacking old electronics.
+           ⤷  I read voraciously and love crafts, especially hacking old electronics.
 </pre>
 ### If you want to get in touch, I have two ways that you can do that:
 [![Linkedin](https://img.shields.io/badge/LinkedIn-0077B5?style=flat-square&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/energetic-cynosure/)